AnilYadav17/student-management-system/README.md

 3. Delete students by their ID
 4. Search students by ID or Name
 5. View results in a clean text box
 6. Friendly interface with buttons and input boxes

-GUI :--
+GUI:-
+how cool it is ....

 <img width="757" height="490" alt="image" src="https://github.com/user-attachments/assets/03639695-0bf3-43cd-a8fb-f0f12d6796cc" />

 ---